Current Market Trends

-Medical devices must have Hebrew labeling stating country of origin, name and address or the manufacturer, name and address of the Israeli importer.
-Biological materials should be labeled in addition with their content, weight, and volume in metric units.
+Medical devices must have Hebrew labeling stating country of origin, name and address of the manufacturer, name and address of the Israeli importer.
+Biological materials should be additionally labeled with their content, weight, and volume in metric units.
 Implantable medical devices require mandatory labeling in the patient's file.
 The labels must contain the following information:

 U.S. Commercial Service Contact Information

 Name: Yael Torres

 Point of Care monitoring and diagnostics - Israel has a growing elderly population and limited resources.
 As a result, the most significant demand is for cost-saving products and for products that help patients monitor their health at home.
 Awareness for preventive medicine and acceptance of diagnostic procedures into the reimbursement list opened the market to advanced diagnostic procedures.
 This shift includes early detection of breast and colon cancer and a set of standard, age-based diagnostic procedures.